White Kennett: Works

 Probably his best-known work, apart from his Compleat History, was his Register and Chronicle, Ecclesiastical and Civil: containing Matters of Fact delivered in the words of the most Authentick Books, Papers, and Records; digested in exact order of time.
-With papers, notes, and references towards discovering and connecting the true History of England from the Restauration of King Charles II, volume i published in London in 1728.
-The materials for this are preserved in the British Museum as part three of the Lansdowne manuscripts (manuscripts 1002 to 1010).
-The published volume spans 1660 to December 1662; the rest of the work in manuscript (hand-written) runs to 1679.
-Many other Kennett's manuscripts went into James West's library as president of the Royal Society, being purchased in 1773 by Lansdowne, ending up in the same national collection.
+With papers, notes, and references towards discovering and connecting the true History of England from the Restauration of King Charles II, volume 1 published in London in 1728.
+The materials for this are preserved in the British Library as part three of the Lansdowne manuscripts (manuscripts 1002 to 1010).
+The published volume spans 1660 to December 1662; the rest of the work in manuscript runs to 1679.
+Many other Kennett's manuscripts went into James West's library as president of the Royal Society, being purchased in 1773 by the 1st Marquess of Lansdowne, ending up in the same national collection.

 Kennett published more than twelve sermons preached on public occasions between 1694 and 1728, and others in support of charity schools (cited in The Excellent Daughter, 1708; 11th edit.
 1807) or of the Society for the Propagation of the Gospel (relevant to his sermon of 1712).
 His addresses to his clergy at Peterborough on his first visitation were issued in 1720.
 Kennett was also the author of :